 -Health club dues, unless it is under doctor's orders.

-Many people who are trying to lose weight would probably say "doesn't that stink?"
+Many people who are trying to lose weight would probably say

 You need to a specific prescribed plan from a doctor for a gym or exercise plan to be tax deductible.